 A. Limits on Additional Compensation Paid Within the Contract/Appointment Period

-1. EPA Non-Faculty Employee - The maximum additional compensation that may be received during an EPA Non-Faculty employee’s appointment period is limited to 25% of the annual salary earned during the specified period unless extraordinary compelling justification (based on the level of the position and the length of the assignment) is provided and approval for an exception is obtained from the Chancellor.
+1. EHRA Non-Faculty Employee - The maximum additional compensation that may be received during an EHRA Non-Faculty employee’s appointment period is limited to 25% of the annual salary earned during the specified period unless extraordinary compelling justification (based on the level of the position and the length of the assignment) is provided and approval for an exception is obtained from the Chancellor.
 Approval by the UNC Board of Governors may also be required, based on the salary increase guidelines at the time of the action.

 3. State policy prohibits using accrued leave for time spent on supplemental assignments.

 B. Limits on Additional Compensation Paid Outside of Contract/Appointment Period

 Total additional compensation that may be received outside of an employee’s contract/appointment period (i.e. three months for a 9-month employee), would be equal to the annual salary divided by the number of appointment months multiplied by the number of non-appointment/contract months.
 For example, a 9-month employee with a full-time annual salary of $36,000 would have a summer salary cap of $12,000 ($36,000/9 = $4,000, $4,000 x 3=$12,000).
 This section does not apply to 12-month employees since there is not an outside of appointment period for 12-month employees.

 C. Under this policy, employees with less than full-time appointments (i.e. less than 40 hours per week or 1.0 FTE) are eligible for supplemental pay at the part-time rate until they reach the equivalent of 1.0 FTE rate.
 Once 1.0 FTE is reached, supplemental pay limits apply as described in this section.